v1kkiiiii/sports-betting-market/README.md

 `predict.py` uses each team's real Elo/efficiency as of their last game in the dataset (end of 2023-24).
 You just tell it the rest days for each team and, if you have them, the actual odds you're seeing right now.

-## If you want to make this better

-The obvious next step is real historical odds so you can actually backtest P&L instead of just predicting winners.
-A couple real datasets exist for that — [MGM Grand NBA data on Kaggle](https://www.kaggle.com/datasets/caseydurfee/mgm-grand-nba-betting-data) has real closing lines from 2021 on.
-Join it to this project's game data on date + team and you'd have a real, honest backtest.

 ## Stack

 Python, pandas, scikit-learn (logistic regression + gradient boosting + a small neural net, ensembled together), scipy for the Kelly optimization.